auzuma/.github/profile/README.md

 # Stay Tuned

 Be part of our journey—please [follow us](https://github.com/auzuma) here on GitHub to stay updated on our latest innovations!
-We're working on a website, so once it's launched, you can also subscribe to the newsletter.
+We're working on a website, so once it's launched, you can also subscribe to our blog.

 Thank you for being a supporter! ✨⭐🌟